jeffreyyoung/metabase_custom/docs/operations-guide/running-metabase-on-elastic-beanstalk-old.md

 Now that you’ve installed Metabase, it’s time to [set it up and connect it to your database](../setting-up-metabase.md).

-# Deploying New Versions of Metabase
+# Deploying New versions of Plena Data

 Upgrading to the next version of Metabase is a very simple process where you will grab the latest published Elastic Beanstalk deployment file from Metabase and upload it to your `Application Versions` listing.
 From there it's a couple clicks and you're upgraded.